Youth Football Power Adjustment

 The best advice is to stay with what you see if at all possible.
 After all, if the play or defense is “battle tested” as they say, then why change it?
 If you are going to tweak it then it better be for a good reason.

 Making youth football adjustments can be very hard because you don’t have the time to study or record practice video or the games like a high school or college coach does.
 However, there are times when you can adjust if common sense is to prevail.
+You will have different fronts to block throughout your season.

 Take this adjustment off of the staple of most physical football teams that run the football.
 To make adjustments to the Power is nearly sacrilege to some offensive line coaches.
 Here at FirstDown PlayBook we think there are times when it can help at the youth football level.